nkrajew/baseball_proj/README.md

 - Filtered out entries where ny_f_val_std was blank (due to players retiring, getting injured, etc.)

 ## EDA
-I investigated the correlation strength with the target, potential collinearity, and shape of the target distribution.
-Attached are some images of the analysis.
+I investigated the correlation strength with the target, any potential collinearity, and the shape of the target distribution.
+I used these findings to adjust the data frames I used in the predictions notebook.
+Attached are some images of the analysis.\
 ![alt text](https://github.com/nkrajew/baseball_proj/blob/master/corr_matrix_image.png "Correlation Matrix")
 ![alt text](https://github.com/nkrajew/baseball_proj/blob/master/pair_plot.png "Pair Plot")
 ![alt text](https://github.com/nkrajew/baseball_proj/blob/master/target_distribution.png "Target Distribution")